ryananglem/leovegas-movie-search/README.md

 Components are developed using storybook and there are end to end tests in cypress as well as unit tests in jest

+The app can be seen running live at https://app.netlify.com/sites/agitated-boyd-5955af

 _Note:_ due to dependency issues, current node version required to install dependencies is `v12.12.0`

 ### `yarn start`